-Ani-Asamoah, B., Carter, E., Colenbrander, K., Rose, P., & Leonard, P. (2020) Video recordings of classroom observations: Using the Teach tool in Rwandan secondary schools.
-Leaders in Teaching Research and Policy Paper Series.
-Laterite and the REAL Centre, University of Cambridge.
+Carter, E., Rose, P., Ani-Asamoah, B., Leonard, P., & Colenbrander, K. (2020) Video recordings of classroom observations: Using the Teach tool in Rwandan secondary schools.
+Research and Policy Paper No. 20/9, REAL Centre, University of Cambridge.

 Introduction

 Quality teaching is important for improving student outcomes in both primary and secondary education.
 In low- and lower-middle-income country contexts, understanding what happens in the classroom has been a blind spot to date, making it difficult to assess teaching quality.